Blog 12. How It All Starts: Emotionally Smothering A Child – Is The Same As Abandoning A Child. Find Out Why.

 (If you find this informative helpful, then please find the donate options at the end of this blog in order to ensure this website’s future.
 Thank you.)

 Following in the footsteps of my previous blog on Narcissism, this blog goes a step deeper – I explain why emotionally smothering a child is similar to abandoning a child.

 Many years of client observation led me to realise that an emotionally smothered child presented similar aspects to an abandoned child.
 Even though the two narratives, emotional abandonment versus emotional smothering, appeared to be on opposite sides of the scale and experienced differently, when examined more closely the outcome is usually the same:

-Using 2 examples, I explain the main 2 forms of emotional smothering, then will I explain how an emotional smothered child struggles with relationships in adulthood.
-I will also explain why emotional smothering is similar to emotional abandonment.
+Using 2 examples, I will explain the main 2 forms of emotional smothering, then I will explain how an emotional smothered child struggles with relationships in adulthood.
+Then I’ll explain why emotional smothering is similar to emotional abandonment.

 What is emotional smothering?

 Example 1: The first example I always used to begin my explanation is initially quite subtle.
 It then builds to more complex reasons as to why emotionally smothering a child is similar to abandoning a child:

 If a parent takes a child to a park to play and the child wants to climb a tree, it is expected that the parent let go of their fears, irrespective of whether the child may or may not hurt itself.
 Normally the parent will allow the child to explore and climb the tree possibly with much caution and advice.
 If a child is still given permission to explore that tree, the child leaving the parent may run or walk away and yet they may still first hesitate and glance back at the parent for reassurance.
 And in an ideal situation, the parent will continue to encourage the child to be adventurous.

 In other words, the notion and expectation of parenting is to teach a child how to become a fully functioning and independent adult.